Cluster Counting Algorithm for the CEPC Drift Chamber using LSTM and DGCNN: Introduction

-In this paper, we present an ML-based algorithm for cluster counting that is optimized for the CEPC drift chamber.
-This paper proceeds as follows: Sec. \ref{sec:dataset} introduces the fast simulation method and simulated samples used to train and test the ML-based algorithm.
-Sec. \ref{sec:method} introduces a new ML-based cluster counting algorithm.
-Sec. \ref{sec:performance} introduces the performance of the ML-based cluster counting algorithm and the comparison between it and traditional methods.
-Sec. \ref{sec:conclusion} provides conclusions.
+This paper presents an ML-based algorithm for cluster counting, optimized for a CEPC drift chamber.
+The remainder of the paper is organized as follows: Sec. \ref{sec:dataset} introduces the fast simulation method and the simulated samples used to train and test the ML-based algorithm.
+Sec. \ref{sec:method} details the ML-based cluster-counting algorithm.
+Sec. \ref{sec:performance} evaluates the performance of the ML-based algorithm and compares it with traditional methods.
+Sec. \ref{sec:conclusion} concludes the paper.